Updated: 3 days ago

 Most important of all, Key Results are measurable and verifiable, therefore we aspire for them to be a metric we’re moving the needle on, rather than an activity or plan.
 Where we are today, this may not always be possible, but it’s where we need to be.
 Key Results which show the current measure and the desired target create clarity.
 It helps team understand where we currently are, and moves doubt around what the measure actually is.

 The best place to start may not be so obvious.
 A lot of people start by introducing OKRs to their team.
 This usually involves education and influence - and if you're up for the challenge, go for it!

 If you'd like to start a little slower, why not try experimenting with OKRs yourself?
 It could be your personal goals for the quarter or could be as simple for capturing goals for an upcoming birthday party.

 Where can I find out more?

-We're always keen to chat, so contact us at any time!
+We've built up a vibrant OKR community throughout Australia from our home base in Melbourne and Sydney, and we're always keen to chat, so contact us at any time!